-My research examines what people pay attention to in a cluttered environment and how subsequently they make choices in a range of contexts.
-Specifically, I focus on consumer- , retirement- , and environment-related decisions.
+My research examines what people pay attention to in cluttered environments and how subsequently they make choices in a range of contexts.
+Specifically, I focus on consumer, financial, and environment related decisions.
 My research involves a variety of methodologies, including behavioral experiments, eye-tracking, and fMRI.
-I hold a Ph.D. degree in Marketing and have completed 4 years of postdoctoral research in Neuroscience and Economics at Caltech.
+I hold a Ph.D. degree in Marketing and have completed 4 years of postdoctoral research in Visual Neuroscience and NeuroEconomics at Caltech.
 I teach PhD courses (Research Design; Judgment and Decision Making; Introduction to Neuroscience for Business, Economics, and Law), and have several years of teaching experience at the Bachelor and MBA level (Marketing Management; Consumer Behavior; Promotions; Branding and Product Management).

-NEW: Towal B, Mormann M & Koch C. (2013).
+RECENT: Towal B, Mormann M & Koch C. (2013).
 Simultaneous modeling of visual saliency and value computation improves prediction of economic choice.
 Forthcoming, Proceedings of the National Academy of Sciences.
 Early Edition PDF